-The PHA will also deny assistance to household members already receiving assistance from another program in accordance with Section 9.h. of Notice PIH 2021-15.
+BHA will also deny assistance to household members already receiving assistance from another program in accordance with Section 9.h. of Notice PIH 2021-15.

-In compliance with PIH 2021-15, the PHA will not deny an EHV applicant admission regardless of whether:
+In compliance with PIH 2021-15, BHA will not deny an EHV applicant admission regardless of whether: